patrick-steele-idem/morphdom/README.md

 [![Build Status](https://travis-ci.org/patrick-steele-idem/morphdom.svg?branch=master)](https://travis-ci.org/patrick-steele-idem/morphdom)
 [![NPM](https://nodei.co/npm/morphdom.png)](https://www.npmjs.com/package/morphdom)

 Lightweight module for morphing an existing DOM node tree to match a target DOM node tree.
-It's fast and works with the real DOM—no virtual DOM here!
+It's fast and works with the real DOM—no virtual DOM needed!

 This module was created to solve the problem of updating the DOM in response to a UI component or page being rerendered.
 One way to update the DOM is to simply toss away the existing DOM tree and replace it with a new DOM tree (e.g., `myContainer.innerHTML = newHTML`).
 While replacing an existing DOM tree with an entirely new DOM tree will actually be very fast, it comes with a cost.
 The cost is that all of the internal state associated with the existing DOM nodes (scroll positions, input caret positions, CSS transition states, etc.) will be lost.
 Instead of replacing the existing DOM tree with a new DOM tree we want to _transform_ the existing DOM tree to match the new DOM tree while minimizing the number of changes to the existing DOM tree.
 This is exactly what the `morphdom` module does!
 Give it an existing DOM node tree and a target DOM node tree and it will efficiently transform the existing DOM node tree to exactly match the target DOM node tree with the minimum amount of changes.

 `morphdom` does not rely on any virtual DOM abstractions.
 Because `morphdom` is using the _real_ DOM, the DOM that the web browser is maintaining will always be the source of truth.
 Even if you have code that manually manipulates the DOM things will still work as expected.
 In addition, `morphdom` can be used with any templating language that produces an HTML string.

 The transformation is done in a single pass of both the original DOM tree and the target DOM tree and is designed to minimize changes to the DOM while still ensuring that the morphed DOM exactly matches the target DOM.
 In addition, the algorithm used by this module will automatically match up elements that have corresponding IDs and that are found in both the original and target DOM tree.

+Support for diffing the real DOM with a virtual DOM was introduced in `v2.1.0`.
+Virtual DOM nodes are expected to implement the minimal subset of the real DOM API required by `morphdom` and virtual DOM nodes are automatically upgraded real DOM nodes if they need to be moved into the real DOM.
+For more details, please see: [docs/virtual-dom.md](./docs/virtual-dom.md).

 # Usage